top of page

 Place furniture to give a usable surface next to each seat to invite guests to sit, enjoy a drink, and offer a place to set their phones or items.
 One of my favorite ways to test this is to literally sit in every available spot, and ask myself "do I need a small table and lamp here?"

 An area rug sets a boundary for furniture placement and warms up a room.
-We chose an 8x10 with multiple colors.
+We chose this 8x10 rug with multiple colors.
 The rug will match most solid couch and curtain colors, allowing us to change those items later.
-It also hides stains well.
+It also hides stains well (yes, this was a must have because kids and dogs - if you know, you know).

 best area rug